Code-Institute-Submissions/TheGameOfSnake/README.md

 - Animate screen transition

-When a game finish, the user should see a animation like a curtain close and open again with the gameover page.
-As soon the game ends, the animation starts and when the curtain is fully closed, the gameover screen should load.
-When it is loaded the curtain should open again and the gameover page should be able to see for the user.
+When the user want to start a new game and hit the continue button on the gameover page, the screen animation should start.
+This must gave a feeling of leaving the old game behind and start over again like close a curtain and open it again.

 - Leader board feature